alphagov/govuk-puppet/development/README.md

     ~/govuk/puppet

-the following commands will boot your VM:
+the following commands will bootstrap your VM:

     cd ~/govuk/puppet/development
-    sudo vagrant dns --install # Only has to be run once vagrant up
+    ./bootstrap.sh

+and follow the instructions.

-wait a few minutes and your VM should be running.
-You can now SSH into it with:
+Once your VM is running you should be able to SSH into it:

     vagrant ssh